Truth711/pet_pipeline/deployments/localtest/README.md

 The workstation you are using doesn't have any prerequisit (except for `Docker`).

-You can either `docker-compose up` the yaml file provided in this folder or, alternatively, you can run these commands manually to stand up the environment :
+You can either `docker-compose up` the YAML file provided in this folder or, alternatively, you can run these commands manually to stand up the environment :

 ```
 docker network create yelb-network